postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Set instructions in billing dashboard" src="https://assets.postman.com/postman-docs/billing-dashboard-set-instructions-v9.1.jpg"/>

 You can view your current plan and opt to **Edit Standing Instructions**.
-Select your preferred option from the drop-down, then select **Proceed** to move forward with your plan changes.
+Select your preferred option from the drop-down menu, then select **Proceed** to move forward with your plan changes.

 <img alt="Set instructions for next cycle" src="https://assets.postman.com/postman-docs/billing-set-instructions-for-next-billing-cycle-v9.1.jpg" width="400px"/>